PaulieB14/Bitcoin-Substreams-Dashboard/README.md

 ## Current Status

-The project is currently in a **prototype stage** with the following components working:
+The project is currently in a **functional stage** with the following components working:

 - ✅ Dashboard UI with Chart.js visualizations
-- ✅ Sample data generation for testing
+- ✅ Substreams integration for Bitcoin data processing
 - ✅ Local HTTP server for viewing the dashboard
 - ✅ Scripts for checking Bitcoin block height
 - ✅ Configuration for Hetzner deployment
+- ✅ GitHub repository setup
+- ✅ Progress monitoring for Substreams processing

 The following components are **in progress**:

-- ⏳ Substreams integration for Bitcoin data processing
 - ⏳ Parquet file generation from Substreams output
 - ⏳ DuckDB queries for data analysis